rust-lang/rfcs/text/0000-target-tier-policy.md

 Adding a new tier 3 target imposes minimal requirements; we focus primarily on avoiding disruption to other ongoing Rust development.

-Tier 2 and tier 1 targets place work on the Rust community as a whole, to avoid breaking the target.
+Tier 2 and tier 1 targets place work on Rust project developers as a whole, to avoid breaking the target.
+The broader Rust community may also feel more inclined to support higher-tier targets in their crates (though they are not obligated to do so).
 Thus, these tiers require commensurate and ongoing efforts from the maintainers of the target, to demonstrate value and to minimize any disruptions to ongoing Rust development.